SAP-samples/btp-msteams-extend-workflow/tutorial/Step6-Testing-the-Application/README.md

 ![plot](./images/approved.png)

 Congratulations!
-You have completed the end-to-end integration with Microsoft Teams and SAP S/4HANA.
+You have completed the end-to-end integration of Microsoft Teams with SAP BTP and SAP S/4HANA.